Kaushikjas10/Liquefaction-XGBoost-SHAP-Jas-Dodagoudar/README.md

 In case any queries about this work, feel free to contact with this email id: ce19d202@smail.iitm.ac.in.

-The codes and model files will be uploaded soon.
+The codes and model files will be uploaded soon..........

 # File descriptions

+(1) [KperIFinal.m; BI2016PerFromSBTData.mat; BI2016PerFromSBTDataWork.m]:
+These files are the codes related to the calculation of permeability values of soils using the soil behaviour type index.

+(2) [MODEL D_Liq_Jas_Dodagoudar.json; MODEL D_Liq_Jas_Dodagoudar.txt]: These are the XGBoost model files with two different extensions.
+This file can be loaded in the Python platform to predict the liquefaction potential assement for site(s) of interest having all IPs in a excel spreadsheet.

+(3) Explanation model will be uploaded soon...............

 # Cite it as
 Jas, K., and Dodagoudar, G. R. (2023).
 "Explainable machine learning model for liquefaction potential assessment of soils using XGBoost-SHAP."
 Soil Dynamics and Earthquake Engineering.165:107662. https://doi.org/10.1016/j.soildyn.2022.107662.